 Once you are ready for your work to be merged into the main Sumatra repository, please open a pull request.
+You are encouraged to use a separate branch for each feature or bug-fix, as it makes merging changes easier.

-1.15.6 Coding standards and style
+1.17.6 Coding standards and style

-All code should conform as much as possible to PEP 8, and should run with Python 2.6 and 2.7.
+All code should conform as much as possible to PEP 8, and should run with Python 2.6, 2.7 and 3.4.
+Lines should be no longer than 99 characters.